Hartwell & Swasey

 Hartwell & Swasey was a short-lived 19th-century architectural firm in Boston, Massachusetts.
-The partnership between Henry Walker Hartwell (1833-1919) and Albert E. Swasey, Jr. lasted from the late-1860s to 1877, when Swasey went on his own.
-In 1881, Hartwell formed a partnership with William Cummings Richardson – Hartwell and Richardson – that lasted until his death.
+The partnership between Henry W. Hartwell (1833-1919) and Albert E. Swasey, Jr. lasted from the late-1860s to 1877, when Swasey went on his own.
+In 1881, Hartwell formed a partnership with William C. Richardson – Hartwell and Richardson – that lasted until his death.

 Several of Hartwell & Swasey's buildings were designed in Ruskinian Gothic Revival style, featuring polychrome brick and carved stone details.
 A number of the firm's works are listed on the U.S. National Register of Historic Places.